gertvdb/jvh-styleguide/README.md

 		- **fonts** - Contains all of our local fonts we use.
 These get copied to the dist folder when compiling the css.
 		- **css** - where your style files go.
 	- **styleguide** - where your styleguide is generated.

-For more information about our styleguide you can get out [our wiki](https://github.com/Tactics/Kinderopvang-Styleguide/wiki)